dapperfu/whitespace-stego/README.md

 - **Password protection**: Uses Fernet encryption for password-protected messages
 - **Steganographic security**: Messages are hidden using invisible characters
-- **Cross-compatibility**: Messages work across Python, Rust, and C implementations
+- **Cross-compatibility**: Messages work across Python, Rust, C, and WebAssembly implementations
 - **No metadata**: No additional information is stored about the hidden message

 ## Contributing